1: OPORD

-Today, I want to provide you a brief overview about the five types of Army orders.
+Today, I will provide you a brief overview about the five types of Army orders.

 An order is a form of communication between a superior and subordinate.
 It can be written, given orally, sent by email, or with some type of signal.
 An order provides the “details” of what the superior wants the subordinate(s) to do, along with some type of plan.
 An order describes the situation, mission, execution, service, and support and command/signal.